shibbirtanvin/DeepInfer/README.md

   >> * ReadMe file to execute codes
 > 3. Appendix with the derivation of wp rules

-For reproducibility, we intend to release the complete artifact soon.
+**We plan to release the full artifact soon for reproducibility.
+Stay tuned!**

 ### Cite the paper as
 ```